Ultimate Alaska Photo Tour

 When you come on this tour, two things will happen.
 First, you perception of bears will change forever.
 Second, all other bear photography opportunities will not seem the same.
 The close access we are afforded in Katmai opens the door to so many compositional opportunities.
 Tight portraits, environmental shots, fishing behavior, amazing light, mother and cubs, big dominant males, play fighting, it’s all possible.

-August is the best time at our location because it coincides with the annual sockeye salmon run, where the creeks glow bright red from the schools of salmon passing through.
+August is the best time for our locations because it coincides with the annual sockeye salmon run, where the creeks glow bright red from the schools of salmon passing through.
 The salmon is what draws the bears who are preoccupied with eating as many calories as possible before the harsh winter months.

 The bears are tolerant of humans from decades of benign interactions.
 In this environment, we give the bears right of passage and we are rewarded by being accepted as an observer into their amazing world.

-Our typical day starts shortly after sunrise.
+Our typical day starts around 7am.
 After quick coffee and breakfast, we will pack our day packs and head to the float plane.
-After a scenic 20-30min flight, we will land at our destination.
+After a scenic we will land at one of our destinations.

 We will be out all day until evening when the float plane will return to pick us up.
 This schedule ensures we are maximizing our time in the field.
 The bears can be found all over, from fishing for salmon on the creek to traveling across the tundra.
 And to see it all, we must walk, typically 4-6 miles per day over fairly flat terrain.

-Since we will be on foot in the wilderness, we must prepare for the elements, including rain showers.
+Since we will be on foot in the wilderness, we must prepare for the elements, including wet conditions.
 Rain gear and rain coverings for your camera equipment are a must.
 In addition, you must wear chest waders, which will make the whole experience so much easier and enjoyable.
 Once our float plane arrives, we will fly back to King Salmon for a hearty dinner.

 We want help you to become a better photographer.
-And to do so, we’re going to go the extra mile.
-Before the tour, we will have 3 hour long one-on-one sessions with you to understand your shooting style, discuss topics of interest (such as field techniques, composition, post-processing), and provide guidance to help you grow as a photographer and storyteller.
+Before the tour, we will have multiple one-on-one sessions with you to understand your shooting style, discuss topics of interest (such as field techniques, composition, post-processing), and provide guidance to help you grow as a photographer and storyteller.

 During the tour, we will have optional image review sessions so that we critique our images and thereby make necessary adjustments while we’re in the field.

-After the tour, there will be 3 more hour long one-on-one sessions to help you choose and edit your favorite images from the tour, and discuss other topics of interest.
+After the tour, there will be more one-on-one sessions to help you choose and edit your favorite images from the tour, and discuss other topics of interest.
 We will also organize a Zoom group event so each of us can present our favorite images and share stories.

 Our policy is simple: ask us anything at anytime about gear, technique, strategy, composition, post-processing and beyond.
 We are here to help you!